-- 9.5.1 A Championship Stake is confined to Gundogs that have been placed first in an Advanced Stake or placed in an Open Stake or equivalent recognised stake. - 9.5.2 A Championship Stake shall consist of not less than Six (6) runs, with at least nine (9) items of game to be retrieved.
-At least two (2) blind finds are to be included. - 9.5.3 A dog must be tested for steadiness from behind a hide at least once. - 9.5.4 A minimum of eight (8) bona fide exhibits and at least six (6) different owners to compete before the event can be recognized as a Championship.
+- 9.5.1 An Open Championship Stake is confined to Gundogs that have been placed first in an Advanced Stake or placed in an Open Stake or equivalent recognised stake. - 9.5.2 An Open Championship Stake shall consist of not less than eight (8) runs, with at least seventeen (17) items of game to be retrieved.
+At least two (2) blind finds are to be included. - 9.5.3 In an Open Championship Stake, a dog must be tested for steadiness from behind a hide at least once. - 9.5.4 An Advanced Championship Stake is confined to Gundogs that have been placed first in an Intermediate Stake or placed in an Advanced Stake or equivalent recognised stake. - 9.5.5 An Advanced Championship Stake shall consist of not less than six (6) runs, with at least twelve (12) items of game to be retrieved.
+At least two (2) blind finds are to be included. - 9.5.6 An Intermediate Championship Stake is confined to Gundogs that have been placed in an Intermediate Stake or Test Stake or equivalent recognised stake. - 9.5.7 An Intermediate Championship Stake shall consist of not less than six (6) runs. - 9.5.8 A minimum of eight (8) bona fide exhibits and at least six (6) different owners to compete before the event can be recognised as a Championship Stake. - 9.5.9 In a Championship Retrieving Trial, a dog can be entered in only one Stake.
+A handler can compete with multiple dogs, but the dogs must, where possible, be available to run in their drawn order.

-SECTION 10: AWARDS AND TITLES
+SECTION 10: AWARDS / TITLES

-- 10.1 Qualifying Certificate: A dog may be awarded this title if it scores 100 or more points in an Intermediate or Advanced retrieving trial.
-The letters RQC shall be added as a suffix to the dog's registered name. - 10.2 Intermediate Retrieving Dog: A dog may be awarded this title if it wins 3 Intermediate Trials or 1 Advanced Trial.
+10.1 Qualifying Certificate: A dog may be awarded this title if it scores 100 or more points in an Intermediate or Advanced retrieving trial.
+The letters RQC shall be added as a suffix to the dog's registered name.

+- 10.2 Intermediate Retrieving Dog: A dog may be awarded this title if it wins 3 Intermediate Trials or 1 Advanced Trial.
 The letters IRD shall be added as a suffix to the dog's registered name.
 1 point can be claimed towards that dog's Retrieving Trial Champion Dog title for each Intermediate Trial win. - 10.3 Advanced Retrieving Dog: A dog may be awarded this title if it wins 4 Advanced Trials.
 The letters ARD shall be added as a suffix to the dog's registered name.
 2 points can be claimed towards that dog's Retrieving Trial Champion Dog title for each Advanced Trial win. - 10.4 Open Retrieving Dog: A dog may be awarded this title if it wins an Open Retrieving Trial.
 The letters ORD shall be added as a suffix to the dog's registered name.
-The following points can be claimed for placings in an Open Trial: First 10 points, second 4 points, third 3 points.

-10.5 Retrieving Trial Champion Dog: A dog may be awarded this title if it wins a total of 20 points in retrieving trails, including 1 Open Trial win, or wins a Championship Retrieving Trial.
-The letters RTCh shall be added as a suffix to the dog's registered name.
+The following points can be claimed for placings in an Open Trial: First 10 points, second 4 points, third 3 points. - 10.5 Retrieving Trial Champion Dog: A dog may be awarded this title if it wins a total of 20 points in retrieving trails, including 1 Open Trial win, or wins a Championship Retrieving Trial.
+The letters RTCD shall be added as a suffix to the dog's registered name.